aljazsim/cli-typescript-code-organizer/README.md

 ### Type Organization Configuration

 Specifies how type level elements (properties, indexes, and methods) will be organized.
+Here's an example of the default type configuration section:

 ```json
 {